28 Different Types of Weevils With Pictures

 The Peach Root Weevil, also known as the Black Vine Weevil, is one of the different types of weevils that can cause significant damage to peach trees and other fruit trees.

-Unlike other weevils that feed on the leaves or stems of plants, the Peach Root Weevil feeds on the roots of trees, causing stunted growth, yellowing leaves, and even death in extreme cases.
+Unlike other weevils that feed on plants’ leaves or stems, the Peach Root Weevil feeds on trees’ roots, causing stunted growth, yellowing leaves, and even death in extreme cases.

 This type of weevil is about ⅜ inch long and has a glossy black body with small white spots.